-The Company has adopted a code of conduct in providing guidance to its Directors and officers with regards to dealings in the Company's securities, including reminders that the law on insider trading is applicable at all times.
+The Company has adopted a Code of Conduct in providing guidance to its Directors and officers with regards to dealings in the Company's securities, including reminders that the law on insider trading is applicable at all times.
+The Code of Conduct was reviewed by the Board and updated in February 2013.
 Directors and officers are prohibited from dealing in the Company's securities at least two weeks before the announcement of the Company's quarterly results and one month before the announcement of the Company's half-year or full year results until one day after the announcement.

-Directors and officers are also discouraged from dealing in the Company's securities on short-term consideration.
+Directors and officers are also discouraged from dealing in the Company's securities on short-term considerations.
 This has been made known to Directors, Management and staff of the Company and the Group.
-In particular, it has been highlighted that it is an offence to deal in the Company's securities when the officers (Directors and employees) are in possession of unpublished material with price sensitive information.
+In particular, it has been highlighted that it is an offence to deal in the Company's securities when the officers (Directors and employees) are in possession of unpublished material price sensitive information.

-During the financial year ended 31 December 2011, the Company has complied with the best practices on dealings in securities in accordance with Rule 1204(19) of the Listing Manual (Section B: Rules of Catalist) of the SGX-ST.
+During the financial year ended 31 December 2012, the Company has complied with the best practices on dealings in securities in accordance with Rule 1204(19) of the Catalist Rules.